Soundgarden: Reunion, Telephantasm and King Animal (2010–2013)

 In April 2011, Soundgarden announced a summer tour consisting of 16 dates across the US with various opening acts.
 The band later headlined Voodoo Experience at City Park in New Orleans on the 2011 Halloween weekend.
 In March 2012 a post on the band's official Facebook page said a new song, "Live to Rise", would be included on the soundtrack of the upcoming movie The Avengers, based on the Marvel Comics franchise.
 It was the first newly recorded song the band had released since re-forming in 2010.
 "Live to Rise" was released as a free download on iTunes on April 17.
 Also in March it was announced that Soundgarden would headline the Friday night of the Hard Rock Calling Festival the following July in London, England.
 In April, Soundgarden announced the release of a box set titled Classic Album Selection for Europe, containing all of their studio albums except for Ultramega OK, and live album Live on I-5.
 On May 5, just before The Offspring began playing their set, the band appeared as a special guest at the 20th annual KROQ Weenie Roast in Irvine, California.
 Later that month, Soundgarden told Rolling Stone they were eyeing an October release for their new album.
 That June, the band appeared at Download Festival in Donington, England.
 The band released "Been Away Too Long", the first single from their new album King Animal on September 27; the album was released on November 13, 2012.
 The band released a video for "By Crooked Steps", directed by Dave Grohl, in early 2013.
-"Halfway There" was the third single released from the album.
+"Halfway There" was the third and final single released from the album.